UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 =\frac{\mathrm e^{-i\left(e\right)}}{Z\!\left(\pi(e),i\right)}.$$

 where $Z$ is the partition function.
-Here the role of $e$ becomes the label parameter in Equation \ref{eq: fundamental equation before}.
+Here the role of $e$ becomes the label parameter in Equation [@eq:eq-fundamental-equation-before].
 The measured value of extensive quantities under equilibrium is then

 $$\begin{align*}